rmaguado/radio-foundation/README.md

 ### TODO

-- Script to sample dataset mean and std
-- CNN patchembed

 - Dataloader to eval using entire volume
 - script for running benchmark tests (after I have many datasets)